warrenau/OSTR-CONSTELATION/README.md

 The `serpentTools` package allows for any part of the detector to be accessed.
 We are specifically interested with the `.tallies` portion, which is the mean value reported by Serpent.
 There are also $x$, $y$, and $z$ grid meshes that are printed in the detector file that the `DetectorReader` reads.
 These are accessed using `.grids['X']`, `.grids['Y']`, and `.grids['Z']`.

 The detectors defined for passing the Serpent 2 data to STAR-CCM+ are only binned with respect to the $x$, $y$, and $z$ meshes.
 The `serpentTools.Detector` objects are reshaped such that the resultant array has an axis for each bin.
 Because the $x$ direction only has one bin, the shape of the `detector` array is ($z$-bins,$y$-bins).

+## `min_temp_fix(array)`
+The cross section values used for helium-3 that have the KERMA data do not have data for helium-3 below 300K.
+This function fixes any temperature that is below 300K to be 300K.
+The input is an array of values in the form `[position,density,temperature]`.
+The function checks every value in the third column and makes sure it is at or above 300.0.

+## `read_to_numpy(STAR_csv)`
+This function reads data from a *`.csv`* file written by STAR-CCM+ and converts it to a numpy array.
+It uses a `pandas` function to read only the specified columns, then converts the data frame to a numpy array.
+The required input is a `STAR_csv` object with the file name in the `name` attribute and the desired columns in the `header` attribute.

+## `csv_to_ifc(STAR_csv,Serpent_ifc)`
+This function handles writing the data from a STAR-CCM+ *`.csv`* file to a Serpent 2 *`.ifc`* file.
+It calls both `min_temp_fix` and `read_to_numpy` within it.
+The inputs are the `STAR_csv` object for the STAR-CCM+ generated file being read and the `Serpent_ifc` object for the file being written to.
+While the incoming data has position, density, and temperature, the *`.ifc`* requires only the density and temperature data, so the function truncates the position values off when it writes to the *`.ifc`* file.